khaledimad/Analyst-Meets-Soccer_Data/README.md

 ## Fitting a Lasso Regression with Optimal Alpha
 According to our code, the ideal value of alpha is 0.001 where 32 features are utilized.
-Using these 32 features, an R2 value of 0.924 was deduced which is higher than the value obtained from Q1 (0.921).
+Using these 32 features, an R2 value of 0.924 was deduced which is higher than the value obtained from Part 1 (0.921).
 The main issue with Lasso is that when the model has correlated variables, it will keep one variable while setting other variables to zero thus sacrificing the accuracy of the model to avoid multicollinearity.
 Nonetheless, by looking for an ideal value for alpha, we are targeting the best estimator which would yield the highest model accuracy rather than focus on